sibears/writeups/RuctfOlymp2018/rev300/README.md

 mov ebx, CONST2
 ret
 ```
-Checking logic is simple:
+Logic checking is simple:
 - Make few substructions of flag bytes from accumulators values (like this ACCS[i] - flag[i0] * x0 - flag[i1] * x1 - flag[i2] * x2 etc. )
-- Check if after all of substructions all the accs values is equal to zero
+- Check if after all of the substructions all the accs values is equal to zero

 Well it's pretty simple linear equation system and can be easily solved by matrix method via sagemath or numpy.
-But i decided to solve it via z3.
+But I decided to solve it via z3.

 Here is my z3 [solver](./solver.py).